 Museum Cats 13

-We can hardly do better than reproduce, with permission and a little minor editing, his story as it appears on the museum's website.
+We can hardly do better than reproduce, with permission and a little minor editing, his story as it appeared on the museum's website.

-Oswald is now so popular that he has his own knitting pattern!
-It's been written, designed and test-knitted by Museum Assistant Elizabeth Douglas, who is a keen knitter and flower arranger she does the floral arrangements both for the Stirling Smith and for her local church.
-She said 'Oswald is quite fond of wool, and gave me a lot of help with the pattern while we were both on evening duty.'
+Oswald was so popular that he had his own knitting pattern, designed by Museum Assistant Elizabeth Douglas, a keen knitter and flower arranger.
+She said at the time: 'Oswald is quite fond of wool, and gave me a lot of help with the pattern while we were both on evening duty.'

-Many visitors have fallen in love with Oswald, and have said how much they'd like to take him home, but he is totally dedicated to his job and even refused to stay with his original owners when they moved (see above).
-However, visitors are now able to knit their own Oswald, which can be stuffed to make a soft toy or weighted to make a door stop.
-They are welcome to bring back the results for a photograph to compare with the real Oswald-cat.
+Many visitors fell in love with Oswald, and said how much they'd like to take him home, but he was totally dedicated to his job and even refused to stay with his original owners when they moved (see above).
+However, with the pattern, visitors were able to knit their own Oswald, which could be stuffed to make a soft toy or weighted to make a door stop.

 With our thanks and acknowledgements to Elspeth King and the museum for permission to reproduce Oswald's 'PV' (Purriculum Vitae) from the Stirling Smith website and the use of their photographs.